kranthik13/Skin-Cancer-Classifier/README.md

 1. [End-to-End Modelling Notebook](G_Kranthi_Kiran.ipynb) : The full end-to-end modelling notebook which contains all the modelling and the analysis done
 2. [PDF](End-to-End Modelling Notebook.pdf) : The notebook in a pdf format
 3. [HTML](End-to-End Modelling Notebook.pptx) : The notebook in a html format
+4. [Weights for the Trained Model Attached] : The .hdf5 files are for the trained model weights

 ## Technologies Used
 1. Plotly==5.3.1